pushandplay/cordova-plugin-apprate/README.md

 ## Installation

-- From apache cordova plugins registry: `cordova plugins add cordova-plugin-apprate`
+- From cordova plugins registry: `cordova plugin add cordova-plugin-apprate`
-- From github repository: `cordova plugins add https://github.com/pushandplay/cordova-plugin-apprate.git`
+- From github repository: `cordova plugin add https://github.com/pushandplay/cordova-plugin-apprate.git`
 - From phonegap build add the following to your config.xml: `<gap:plugin name="cordova-plugin-apprate" />`

 ## Customization and usage

 ## Options / Preferences
 These options are available on the `AppRate.preferences` object.

-Note: All `%@` patterns in customLocale object will be automatically replaced to your application title

 | Option | Type | Default | Description |
 | :------ | :---- | :------- | :----------- |